Freeze-Guard³ Poultry Drinker™

 Here’s what you need to know…

 - Our version III is 3D Printed from Color Impregnated Glass Infused Nylon.
 It is highly weatherable, has good UV-stability, and is freeze and waterproof.

 - The drink pin is precision machined from high-grade copper for maximum heat conductivity.

-- The grommet and the o-ring are made from a high-grade butyl rubber rated for -75° to +250° F temperatures.
+- The grommet is made from a high-grade butyl rubber rated for -75° to +250° F temperatures and the O-Ring from Viton synthetic rubber.
 They will wear out every three years or so though.

 - We tested Drinker through 100°F Texas Summers to confirm adequate water delivery to layer hens and had no problems.
 We have not tested with broilers.

 - We freeze tested Drinker with our heated Drinker in a 0° Freezer and it worked.
 No wind chill.
 In the 2018 / 2019 winter season, customers overwhelmingly reported freeze resistance down to 0°F but below that, we began to see failures.
 We made some improvements to Version 3.
 Your expectation should be that in limited winds, water will flow down to around 0°F but would freeze sub-zero and in the wind chill.
 We think that it would provide convenience in the 0°F to 32°F range but not stand much of a chance in sub-zero.
 A heated livestock bowl or heated dog bowl might go lower.
 The wattage of the heater you install affects performance.

 - It is best to buy this Drinker at the time of coop purchase or at the time of an accessory waterer purchase.
 The grommet that the Drinker uses requires a 5/8 hole which is bigger than the hole that comes in our standard waterer for a standard poultry nipple.

 - If you are going to retrofit one of our existing waterers that you own you will have to carefully bore out your existing nipple hole to 5/8 and make sure it has clean edges before installing this product.
 You can be a little off, but not much.
 Use silicone lubricant or other lubricants to help seat the grommet after installation by rotating it.